 We have launched an emergency response programme in Bidi Bidi, the world’s largest refugee settlement, and in nearby Adjumani to respond to the humanitarian needs of refugees in the short term, and in the longer term. where we work in partnership with UNHCR and the government of Uganda.
 Here, we are:

 - Supporting health centres in host communities and in refugee settlements to provide lifesaving screening and treatment for severely malnourished children

 - Educating and empowering mothers and caregivers about proper care and feeding practices to prevent malnutrition and improve child health.

-- Provided access to safe water and sanitation,
+- Ensuring that refugees and host communities have adequate access to safe water and sanitation.